Bush Heritage Australia: Governance

-Bush Heritage is run by an independent board of directors skilled in land management and conservation, a number of paid staff and many volunteers.
-In 2020 Bush Heritage had over 39,000 supporters and hundreds of highly skilled volunteers (contributing over 36,000 hours in 2020-21) who are given opportunities to visit and work on the reserves.
+Bush Heritage is run by an independent board of directors skilled in land management and conservation, around 200 paid staff and many volunteers.
+In 2024-25 Bush Heritage had over 50,000 supporters and hundreds of highly skilled volunteers (contributing over 47,233 hours in 2024-25) who are given opportunities to visit and work on the reserves.
 Details of income and expenditure can be found in the Impact Report on its website.

 Reserves

-As of July 2022, Bush Heritage had 42 reserves and was working with 25 Aboriginal partnerships protecting 11.3 million hectares (113,000 square km):
+As of October 2025, Bush Heritage had 46 reserves and was working with many partners contributing to the protection of 22.5 million hectares: